Eric Haase Player Props: Tigers vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.48 team ERA ranks 18th among all MLB pitching staffs.
+- The Mets have the 19th-ranked team ERA among all league pitching staffs (4.69).

-- The Mets give up the third-most home runs in baseball (42 total, 1.4 per game).
+- Mets pitchers combine to allow 46 total home runs at a rate of 1.5 per game (third-most in the league).

-- The Mets are sending Lucchesi (1-0) out for his third start of the season.
+- Verlander gets the call to start for the Mets, his first of the season.

-- In his last time out on Thursday, the left-hander threw 5 1/3 innings against the Washington Nationals, allowing three earned runs while surrendering five hits.
+- The 40-year-old right-hander started and threw five innings in his last appearance on Friday, Nov.
+4 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.